DhairyaUmrania/21_Days_Dhairya_Umrania/README.md

 Day 2: Continued with excel course, continued with ML course, started refering to notes provided by DataZen.
 Day 3: Learned about clustering and how to implement it in python.
 Day 4: Learned further about clustering, learned about different methods: K means, Hierarchical, etc, also continued with Excel course.
+Day 5: Continued further with both ML and Excel course.
+Day 6: Continued with both courses and also learned about image processing in Deep learning Day 7: Learned about neural networks, learned about Apriori in ML Day 8: Learned about Eclat and Continued with Excel course.
+Also started working on data collection of one of my projects.
+Day 9: Learned about NLP, continued with project, and also looked for possible project ideas of Data Science/Analytics.
+Day 10: